Office fire safety tips

-These tips are aimed at staff who work in offices:
+These tips for reducing the risk are aimed at staff who work in offices:

-- Fire Procedures: Talk to your fire wardens and the person responsible for fire safety and and understand what you need to know about your office fire drill and use fo fire fighting equipment.
+Talk to your fire wardens and the person responsible for fire safety and and understand what you need to know about your office fire drill and use fo fire fighting equipment.
 Help them by getting to know the basics of what is involved in the fire risk assessment for your office so that you can keep your work area fire safety compliant.
-Talk to your colleagues about fire safety and don’t be afraid to ask them to make changes if their actions are compromising fire safety.
+Talk to your colleagues about fire safety risk and don’t be afraid to ask them to make changes if their actions are compromising fire safety.

-- Bring your own device: Many of us bring our own mobile phone and charger to work.
+Many of us bring our own electric equipment such as mobile phone and charger to work.
 Ensure the charger is PAT tested and never leave your desk without removing it from the mains socket.

-- Fire drills Understand the audible and non-audible alarms your fire detectors will emit and the ensure you have been involved in a fire drill and received fire safety training so that you know what to do in the event of a fire and can get to safety.
+Understand the audible and non-audible fire alarms your fire detectors will emit and the ensure you have been involved in a fire drill and received fire safety training so that you know what to do in the event of a fire and can get to safety.
 Make a point to ensure fire doors are always kept closed.

-- Maintain and test: A regime of periodic testing and maintenance is a legal requirement to ensure compliance with fire safety regulations.
+A regime of periodic testing and maintenance is a legal requirement to ensure compliance with fire safety regulations.
 To reduce the risk of an office fire and create a good safety culture, regular tests of the fire safety systems and equipment should be implemented and recorded.
 Do not be afraid to question management if you think this is not occurring.

 When a fire breaks out a fast and trained response from those immediately involved can make such a difference.
 The speed at which the fire alarm sounds and the fire service called can save lives and limit damage.